And be steadfast in prayer and regular in charity.

 All our projects are Zakat compliant, targeting those most in need.

 Zakat al-Fitr (also called fitra or fitrana) is a charitable donation given before Eid al-Fitr prayer.
-It is equal to the price of one meal, which is estimated in 2018 as $10, given on behalf of every member of the family.
+It is equal to the price of one meal, which is estimated at $10, given on behalf of every member of the family.
 You can make sure to pay your Zakat al-Fitr on time by giving it online!

 Zakat is not just a fundamental pillar of Islam – it is also a revolutionary concept with the potential to ease the suffering of millions around the world.
 For those who have to pay Zakat, it is an obligation, but for the orphans, widows and people struck by tragedies, it’s the difference between life and death.

 Frequently Asked Questions